xot/ecsim/DOCUMENTATION.md

 - $e[d,h]$ the hourly amount of electric energy consumed (positive) or returned (negative) to the grid (where day $d \in [0,\ldots,364]$ and hour $h \in [0,\ldots,23]$).

 The hourly amount of energy consumed or produced depends on the amount of energy produced by the solar panels that hour ($e_s[d,h]$), the amount of energy consumed by appliances that hour ($e_c[d,h]$) and the amount of energy flowing into or out of the battery ($b[d,h]$).
-The latter is called the battery charging strategy is discussed later.
+The latter is called the battery charging strategy, and is discussed later.
 We have

 $$e[d,h]=e_c[d,h]+b[d,h]-e_s[d,h].$$